alaingilbert/ogame/README.md

 # docker container

-If you have Docker and you are looking for a docker image just update the `.env` file specifing the universe name, credentials and language.
+If you have Docker, and you are looking for a docker image just update the `.env` file specifying the universe name, credentials and language.

 ```properties
 OGAMED_HOST=0.0.0.0